 Together with each patient and their family members, we work to heal burns and chronic wounds.
 Our specialized burn care team provides individualized burn and wound care in a nurturing, team-centered environment.
 The diverse collection of professionals that make up our burn care team include:

 How to treat a burn

 We provide an extensive range of burn treatments.
 No matter the condition, we are here with fast, effective care that improves lives.
 Depending on the severity, there are several things to do for treating burns before coming to see us or calling emergency personnel, including:

 - Move away from the burn source as quickly as possible

 - Remove belts, jewelry and tight items from the burn area

-- Lay flat and lift burned area above the heart if possible
+- Lift burned area above the heart if possible

 - Treat any pain with nonprescription pain relievers such as naproxen, acetaminophen or ibuprofen

 Please call 911 immediately if a burn runs deep into the skin, quickly begins swelling, or there is leathery or white skin after the burn.

 Seek medical treatment for the following types of burn injuries: